Christopher Pyne: Lobbying

 Pyne was listed on the South Australian lobbyist register on 26 July 2019 as a co-owner of GC Advisory Pty Ltd, which he co-owns with Adam Howard.
 The firm's clientele includes Duxton Capital, Hickinbotham Group, Polites Group, RacingSA, the City of Burnside and Thomson Geer Lawyers.

-In 2021, Pyne was interviewed by Christopher Lim and Kendall O'Donnell, contributors for The Bruges Group, on CANZUK, Australia's COVID policy, the Australia–United Kingdom Free Trade Agreement, and Australia's role in the Indo-Pacific.
-Pyne praised Prime Minister Scott Morrison's leadership and COVID policy, as well as the Australia's Foreign Relations (State and Territory Arrangements) Act 2020.
-Pyne was praised for "accurately depicting the Australian perspective on the Indo-Pacific and Australia's national security interests".
-Kendall O'Donnell's performance was praised for his "steadfast questioning and pertinent points made around national security issues", and Lim's questions were described as "demonstrating incredible awareness of Australia's domestic debate and constitutional issues.

 Personal life

-Pyne and his wife Carolyn have four children.
+Pyne married Carolyn Twelftree in 1994.
+They have four children together.
 He currently resides in Adelaide.

+He spoke passionately at the retirement of former (Labor) prime minister Kevin Rudd, revealing that they were both members of the same prayer group, and praising his support during a difficult time for the Pyne family.

 In March 2025, Pyne underwent a surgery for a heart bypass, Pyne stated "I am lucky to live in a time when a procedure like this is routine, and where, at 57, I can gain a renovated new heart".

+Pyne has two West Highland Terriers named Scout and Archibald who are "very needy".